elephantrobotics/myAGV-docs/README.md

 # myAGV Developer Guide

 Welcome to the official documentation repository for the myAGV Developer Guide!
-Our aim is to provide a comprehensive and understandable guide to help developers program and control the myAGV robotic arm using various programming languages and development environments.
+Our aim is to provide a comprehensive and understandable guide to help developers program and control the myAGV using various programming languages and development environments.

 ## Getting Started